pinheiroGroup/Kinbiont.jl/data_examples/README.md

 # Kinbiont data examples
-In this folder, it is possible to find all datasets used in the documentation, examples and notebook of this repository The data are the following:
+In this folder, it is possible to find all datasets used in the documentation, examples and notebook of this repository.
+The data are the following:
 - **DATA_Gut_Microbiome_CoC.csv** - Data of gut microbiome isolate from "Construction and Modeling of a Coculture Microplate for Real-Time Measurement of Microbial Interactions".
 - **Results_for_ML.csv** - Dataframe with the fit results of the dataset "High-throughput characterization of bacterial responses to complex mixtures of chemical pollutants".